Axway/amplify-fusion-labs/apification/README.md

 * Find your transaction in the Monitor and click on it.
 You should see the For-each with some number inside indicating the number of invoices
 ![transaction monitoring](images/lab3-transaction-monitoring.png)
-* Click the plus sign next to the For-each and again on one of the iterations
+* Click the `+`sign next to the For-each and again on one of the iterations
 * Click on the HTTP/S Client Get and then expand the HTTPSGetOutput to see the currency conversion API response
 ![transaction monitoring response details](images/lab3-transaction-monitoring-response-details.png)